CarlosMecha/dwm/README.md

 * Dmenu for your PATH is launched using Mod+Shift+d.
 * Increment and decrement master windows is mapped to `[` and `]`.
 * Media keys (increase, decrease volume and mute) are mapped to `pactl set-sink-*` actions.
+* Print (and Shift+Print) for capturing a section or the entire screen.

 ### Other changes

 * Removed Firefox from spawning on tag 9.
+* Removed Gimp from spawning in floating mode.
 * Increase master area to 70%.
 * Disabled resize hints.
 * Using `gnome-terminal` instead of `st` (for now).